Azure/Industrial-IoT/docs/opc-publisher/readme.md

 - Batch size and batch publishing interval (`BatchSize`, `BatchTriggerIntervalTimespan`)
 - Desired transport (`WriterGroupTransport`)

+> IMPORTANT: It is important to set a unique `DataSetWriterGroup` name when configuring the above settings.
+Not doing so will yield unexpected behavior as all configurations with the same writer group name are collated into a single one with differing settings being clobbered.

 A `DataSetWriter` is defined by its `DataSetWriterId` and the effective `DataSetPublishingInterval` of the writer.
 A group of nodes with the same publishing interval becomes a writer inside a writer group, regardless of using the same `DataSetWriterId`.
 If the same `DataSetWriterId` is used but with nodes that have different effective publishing intervals, then a postfix string is added to the name to further disambiguate.

+> IMPORTANT: Just like the writer group configuration, it is important to set a unique `DataSetWriterId` name when configuring multiple writers with different settings (publishing interval excluded).
+Not doing so will yield unexpected behavior as all configurations with the same dataset writer name are collated into a single one with differing settings being clobbered.

 OPC Publisher will create a unique OPC UA subscription per `DataSetWriter`.
-Due to historic reasons, a session is scoped to a writer group.
+Due to historic reasons, by default a session is scoped to a writer group.
 That means for each endpoint url and security configuration inside a single writer group a single session is opened and the subscriptions are established inside the session.
 If you use more than one writer group in your configuration and each contain writers with the same endpoint information, multiple sessions will be created.
+To minimize the number of sessions against a server, the default behavior can be overridden using the `--dsg, --disablesessionpergroup` command line option which results in a session per endpoint url across multiple writer groups.

 ### Sampling and Publishing Interval configuration